 The determination of the knowledge or special expertise of any individual shall be made by the party (parents or public agency) who invited the individual to be a member of the IEP Team.
-The parents of a child who has reached the age of 18 may be invited to participate in the IEP Team meeting by either the child or the public agency.

 Designating a Public Agency Representative

 This agency may designate another public agency member of the IEP team to also serve as the agency representative (IEP team participant D above) if they satisfy the criteria specified for that role.